gold/flam/README.md

 Let's try a few examples from the command line.
 Open up a terminal.

-cd into flam's root directory, where flam.js is located.
+cd into flam's lib directory, where flam.js is located.
 Execute the script without arguments:

     $ ./flam.js